elliotlarson/dev-notes/books/the_lean_startup.md

 "... the runway that [a] startup has left [is]: the amount of remaining time in which a startup must either achieve lift-off or fail.
 This is usually defined as the remaining cash in the bank divided by the monthly burn rate..." p.160

+"... our efforts at tuning the engine were reaching diminishing returns, the classic sign of the need to pivot." p.171

 ## Notes

 #### The 5 principles of the lean startup